ORLANDO, Fla. – Most of us have been there: You have a dream and you wake up struck by how real it felt. But why did you have that dream?

 If you think you don’t have dreams, Lyon says you actually do, you just may have forgotten them by the time you open your eyes.

 “Everyone dreams.
-The research is very conclusive,” says Lyon.
+The research is very conclusive,” Lyon said.

 “Every time you go to sleep you go through many phases of sleep -- in each of those, you have dreams.
 Those dreams can be different based on the phase, but everybody dreams.
-The big problem, though, is that many people don’t remember their dreams when they wake up, so it’s a memory issue not a dreaming or not dreaming issue,” says Lyon.
+The big problem, though, is that many people don’t remember their dreams when they wake up, so it’s a memory issue not a dreaming or not dreaming issue,” Lyon said.

 You can hear more from Lyon as he discusses his business and future plans on Florida’s Fourth Estate.
 The podcast can be downloaded from wherever you listen to podcasts.